m3g/CellListMap.jl/docs/src/ParticleSystem/introduction.md

     The `output` variable **must** be returned by the function, being it mutable or immutable.

-The figure below illustrates the meaning the coordinates in a `NeighborPair` object.
+The figure below illustrates the meaning of the coordinates in a `NeighborPair` object.

 ![../assets/NeighborPair.svg](../assets/NeighborPair.svg)